pomonam/kronfluence/examples/swag/README.md

     --use_ddp
 ```

-The overall computation time reduces to xx hours using 2 A100 GPUs:
+The overall computation time reduces to 2 hours using 2 A100 GPUs:

 ```
 ----------------------------------------------------------------------------------------------------------------------------------